Pwn-Linux/Pwn-Linux/README.md

 ## Using the Image

-If you do decide you want to try Pwn Linux, for AMD/Intel you will want to rebase from Fedora Kinoite using this command:
+If you do decide you want to try Pwn Linux, for AMD/Intel you will want to rebase from Fedora Kinoite/Bazzite using this command:

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/pwn-linux/pwn-linux/pwnlinux:latest
 ```

-For Nvidia you will want to rebase from Fedora Kinoite using this command:
+For Nvidia you will want to rebase from Fedora Kinoite/Bazzite using this command:

 ```bash
 rpm-ostree rebase ostree-unverified-registry:ghcr.io/pwn-linux/pwnlinux-nvidia:latest